pnraj/Projects/README.md

 This project is licensed under the [MIT License](LICENSE).
 Please review the license file for more details.

 ## Contact
-If you have any questions or suggestions regarding this project, feel free to reach out to the project maintainer at [pnrajk@gmail.com](mailto:pnrajk@gmail.com).
+If you have any questions or suggestions regarding this project, feel free to reach out to me at [pnrajk@gmail.com](mailto:pnrajk@gmail.com).